Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Fundamental Challenges in Supporting Agentic AI-RAN

 \subsection{Lack of Cross-Domain Scheduling}

-The fragmentation of execution environments across communication and AI domains represents a fundamental limitation.
+The fragmentation of execution environments across communication and AI domains represents another fundamental limitation.
 Radio processing with strict latency requirements typically runs on specialized networking stacks such as the Data Plane Development Kit (DPDK) on real-time operating systems, whereas AI inference executes on accelerator-based runtimes such as the Compute Unified Device Architecture (CUDA), optimized for throughput and batch processing.
 These heterogeneous runtimes follow different scheduling semantics, preventing unified visibility into task criticality across sensing, communication, and control.
-Consequently, existing orchestration mechanisms operating at the resource or container level cannot provide preemption or real-time arbitration with awareness of task semantics across SC3 components.
-Edge nodes are expected to sustain stable SC3 loops with strict safety requirements for aerial agents in low-altitude wireless networks, the lack of a unified runtime abstraction prevents consistent prioritization of sensing and control tasks over best-effort background workloads, undermining reliable closed-loop execution.
+As a result, existing orchestration mechanisms at the resource or container level cannot support semantic-aware preemption or real-time arbitration across SC3 tasks.
+Since edge nodes are expected to sustain stable SC3 loops under strict safety requirements in low-altitude wireless networks, the lack of a unified runtime abstraction prevents consistent prioritization of sensing and control tasks over best effort background workloads, thereby undermining reliable closed-loop execution \cite{11199308}.